 The Ape was just as unsure of the humans, but in time it would come to view Gerisian as a mother figure.

-Gerisian showed the Ape more affection than even it’s own family had done.
+Gerisian showed the Ape more affection than even it’s own family had.
 She would spend all her time with the monkey, that soon became her favourite pet.
 Initially her bond to the little Kong was somewhat shallow.
-She loved it simply because it was a rare animal, that only she had.
-She loved to boast to her friends that she had the rarest animal on the island.
+She loved it simply because it was a special animal, that only she had.
+She loved to boast to her friends that she had the rarest animal on the island and they were all a little jealous.

 These would be the only years the last of the Kongs would know peace.
 The rest of Gerisian’s tribe would also come to accept the Ape in time.
-Many of the other children would come to play with the Ape, that always enjoyed the company, whilst even some of the adults came to see having possibly the last of the Kongs as a big accomplishment for their tribe.
+Many of the other children would come to play with the Ape, whilst even some of the adults came to see having possibly the last of the Kongs as a big accomplishment for their tribe.

-Sadly however these years would not last, as the Ape grew larger, and Gerisian moved on and had a family of her own, their bond would begin to grow apart.
+Sadly however these years would not last, as the Ape grew larger, and Gerisian moved on and had a family of her own, their bond would begin lessen.

 200 years later